 Back in the late 1840s neither Harry nor Lincoln were as big as they would become and Flashman had much less to lose back then.
 NOW, in 1862, he is SIR Harry Flashman, with fame, fortune and a certain international reputation.
 Rather than risk exposure our antihero would yield to Lincoln’s demand.

 That demand?
 To make sure Great Britain does NOT recognize the Confederacy no matter what.
 From a storytelling angle this would stay true to the spirit of The Flashman Papers by having history hinging upon the hidden actions of our favorite British blackguard.

-Flashman could be on hand as an observer with the Confederates for the Seven Days Campaign and would naturally grow more and more panicked as McClellan pissed away every opportunity to destroy Robert E Lee’s forces.
+Flashman could be on hand as an observer with the Confederates at Shiloh.
+After that loss Harry would wind up moved to Virginia for the Seven Days Campaign and would naturally grow more and more panicked as McClellan pissed away every opportunity to destroy Robert E Lee’s forces.
 If the Confederates keep doing well it may become impossible to convince HMG to not recognize the CSA, meaning Pinkerton and Lincoln will ruin Harry for life.

 As always, with his own interests at stake Flashman will rise to the challenge.
 He’ll come up with some inspired, devious ways to subtly sabotage the Confederate forces – with a little occasional help from Pinkerton’s network of spies.